toanpn/discord_chatbot/README.md

    - `/chat [message]`: Chat with the AI
    - `/imagine [prompt]`: Generate an image from a description
    - `/clear_context`: Clear your conversation history
+   - `/tone`: Choose how formal or flattering the bot should be

    **Traditional Commands:**
    - `!clear_context` (aliases: `!cc`, `!reset`): Clear your conversation history